denggaoshan/Django-Vote/README.md

 5. Run server

-> >python manage.py migrate runserver
+>python manage.py migrate runserver

-and visit the website: http://127.0.0.1:8000/ to visit the home page.
+visit the website: http://127.0.0.1:8000/ to visit the home page.

 # To Do List